wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Data Relationships.md

 		- (R): Remapped number.
 		- (C): Remapped and clipped number.
 ##### Attractor:
+**Attractor (in a dynamical system)**: A point or set towards which a system evolves over time.
+Points in the system's state space that start near the attractor will tend to move towards it.

 A geometric entity (point, curve or other element) used to modify the geometry around it within the defined limits.
 - The **impact** an **attractor** has on other geometry **depends** on the **distance** **between** the defined **attractor** and the **object** it is **manipulating**.
 - The **remapped** domain is used as the **scaling factors**: